menu

 Manville Heights / Normandy is a suburban neighborhood (based on population density) located in Iowa City, Iowa.

 Manville Heights / Normandy real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Manville Heights / Normandy neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 1970 and 1999.
+Many of the residences in the Manville Heights / Normandy neighborhood are established but not old, having been built between 1970 and 1999.
+A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics